GEIGEIGEIST/KLOR/case/acrylic/konrad/switchplate/README.md

 Alternatively you can order a FR4 switchplate by uploading the *.zip* file, containing the gerbers, to a PCB manufacture like [JLCPCB](https://cart.jlcpcb.com/quote).
 You can keep the base settings, except of these:

--PCB Thickness : 1.2 or 1.6 mm
+- PCB Thickness : 1.2 or 1.6 mm
--PCB Color : Black
+- PCB Color : Black
--Remove Order Number : Yes
+- Remove Order Number : Yes